hzlzh/Show-Useragent/readme.txt

 The original author has not updated that plugin any more.
 But still so many wp users hope to use the new IP database and new browser icos, so i make it a new branches named "Show Useragent" to keep update.

   More details:
-In this plugin, more browser and OS will be distinguish like IE9/Chrome8/FireFox 4/android/iPad ect.
+In this plugin, more browser and OS will be distinguished like IE9+/Chrome8+/FireFox 4+/Android/iPad/iPhone 4S ect.
 And also IP database will always be the newest one.

 I'll update it [WordPress Plugin Page](http://wordpress.org/extend/plugins/show-useragent/ "Show Useragent") and [HzlzH 's Blog](http://zlz.im/show-useragent/ "HzlzH 's Blog")